 It is equivalent to when someone says, "What's your point?", when you are explaining your view to them.
 The purpose of making any argument is to persuade someone of the point.

-In the Goodpoint editor, the point is simply the title of the top-most idea in the argument you have selected.
+In the Goodpoint editor, the point is simply the title of the top-most viewpoint in the argument you have selected.
 It is shown at the top of the page in bold, larger font.

 TK: an illustration showing the point relative to the rest of the outline.
 It would be good if it can also show that the point is the first idea's title.

-Pro tip: the point is determined by the idea you pick.
-No matter what idea you
+Pro tip: the point is determined by the argument you pick.
+No matter what argument you

 pick, when you edit it on Goodpoint, its title will be the point!

 Another pro tip: the point is a relative concept.
-When an idea is selected, its
+When an argument is selected, its

 title is the point.
-But that same idea might be used as a reason in a different
+But that same argument might be used as a reason in a different